-Arthur was appointed as a non-executive Director of PoHDA on the 1st October 2017.
-Arthur has many years' experience as Chief Executive Officer and at Director level in superannuation funds management and property and farm investment management.
-Currently Arthur is Chair of the Major Transport Infrastructure Authority Procurement Oversight Committee (MTIP POC) and an independent member of the BlackRock Investment Management (Australia Limited) Compliance Committee and the Non-Government Schools (NGS) Super Fund Investment Committee, Chair of the Melbourne Fire and Emergency Services Board Classification Committee.
+Arthur was appointed a non-executive Director of PoHDA on 1 October 2017 and was appointed Chair of the Remuneration Committee on 19 December 2019.
+Arthur has many years' experience as a Chief Executive Officer and Director in superannuation funds management, and property and farm investment management.
+Arthur is currently Chair of the Major Transport Infrastructure Authority Procurement Oversight Committee (MTIA POC), an independent member of the BlackRock Investment Management Australia Limited Compliance Committee and the Non-Government Schools (NGS) Super Fund Investment Committee, and is a Director of Wingtringham, a not-forprofit providing housing and care to aged homeless people in Victoria and Tasmania.

-The Board met 10 times during the year.
+The Board met 9 times during the year.